opensfcc/sfcc_developers_core/cartridges/rvw_dev_console/README.md

 2. Add `rvw_dev_console` to Business Manager Storefront `Cartridges` Path
 3. Once installed, you can access the Dev Console on your sandbox at `/on/demandware.store/YOUR_SITE_ID/default/Console-Show` ( change `YOUR_SITE_ID` to your Site ID, e.g. `Sites-Site` ).

-Storefront
----

-To make use of the Dev Console in the context of a storefront site (SiteGenesis / SFRA) do the following:

-1. Add `rvw_developers_core` to project or global `.gitignore`
-2. Add `rvw_dev_console` to the storefront `Cartridges` Path, do the following:
-    * `Administration`
-    * `Manage Sites`
-    *  On this page click the site you want to add the Dev console to
-    *  Go to the tab `Settings`
-    *  Add `rvw_dev_console` to the cartridges path

-Once installed, you can access the Dev Console on your sandbox at `/on/demandware.store/YOUR_SITE_ID/default/Console-Show` ( change `YOUR_SITE_ID` to your Site ID, e.g. `Sites-Frontend-Webshop` ).

 Business Manager
 ---

-To make use of the Dev Console in the context of the business manager (jobs, business manager modules) do the following:
+To make use of the Dev Console in the context of the Business Manager (jobs, business manager modules) do the following:

 1. Add `rvw_developers_core` to project or global `.gitignore`
 2. Add `rvw_dev_console` to the Business Manager `Cartridges` Path, do the following actions to accomplish this: